 The big attraction of the Rim Country is the scenic beauty along the roadways, hiking and ATV trails.
 But there are also plenty of places to visit to get out of the weather if too much of a chill sets in.

-The Gila County Library District has published a beautiful guide to the area's libraries and museums -- it is free and available at the places it features.
+The Gila County Library District has a beautiful guide to the area's libraries and museums; it is free an available at the places it features.

-The Rim Country can claim eight of the special spots in the guide: the Strawberry Schoolhouse Museum, the Isabelle Hunt Memorial Library, Tonto Natural Bridge, Pine-Strawberry Historical Museum, Museum of the Rim Country Archaeology, Payson Public Library, Zane Grey Museum, Rim Country Museum, and one not included, the Shoofly Ruins.
+The Rim Country can claim seven of the special spots in the guide: the Strawberry Schoolhouse Museum, the Isabelle Hunt Memorial Library, Tonto Natural Bridge, Pine-Strawberry Historical Museum, Payson Public Library, Zane Grey Museum, Rim Country Museum, and one not included, the Shoofly Ruins.

-The Payson area is home to the Museum of the Rim Country Archaeology, Zane Grey Museum, Rim Country Museum, Payson Public Library and the Shoofly Ruins.
+The Payson area is home to Zane Grey Museum, Rim Country Museum, Payson Public Library and the Shoofly Ruins.